vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

 a notional concept that represents an unknown organization or set of individuals responsible for a set of malicious activity.
 It is common to use tags (``#cno.threat.t42``) applied to nodes (such as FQDNs, files, hashes, and so on) to associate those indicators with a specific threat group.
-This is valuable context to immediately identify that an indicator is "bad" and assocaited with known activity.
+This is valuable context to immediately identify that an indicator is "bad" and associated with known activity.

 But threat groups - even notional ones - still ultimately represent something in the real world.
 It is useful to record additional information about the threat group, such as other names the group is known by, or a known or